PhotoboothProject/photobooth/docs/faq/index.md

 Follow the instructions and choose your variant to install.

-Once installed successfully reboot your device and adjust your Photobooth config as mentioned above or open [http://localhost/admin/captureconfig.php](http://localhost/admin/captureconfig.php) to apply the default suggested configuration automatically.
+Once installed successfully reboot your device and adjust your Photobooth config as mentioned above or open [http://localhost/admin/captureconfig.php](http://localhost/admin/captureconfig.php) ( or [http://localhost/photobooth/admin/captureconfig.php](http://localhost/photobooth/admin/captureconfig.php)) to apply the default suggested configuration automatically.

 **Note:**
 - go2rtc does not work in v1.9.3 and v1.9.4 for Pi Camera!